 - Know who owns the right to the music

 - Affiliate with a PRO: SESAC, ASCAP or BMI

 - Have Alternate versions of your music

 - Educate yourself on the business of music licensing

 1. Make Sure Your Music Sounds Good

 I’m not speaking in terms of genre or taste, but more so in terms of sonic quality.
 You want to make sure your music is mixed properly.
 This means no clipping, good dynamic range, good levels, etc. It must sound good.

 If mixing isn’t a talent you possess hire someone to mix your music or start learning how to do it yourself.

-A good thing to do is compare your music to commercial music or a song that you hear being used in the licensing world.
+It’s always good to use a reference track when mixing.
+This is the act of comparing your music to commercial music or a reference song given to you by a Music Library, Publisher, or Client.
 If your music doesn’t sound as good sonically then it’s not ready.

 2. Who Owns The Rights To Your Music?